Jeannette zu Fürstenberg: Early life and education

-Zu Fürstenberg was born as a daughter of Ghislaine Elsbeth Cecile Rademacher-Dubbick and her husband Peer Griesel - the paternal family is originally from Duisburg and owns the measuring technology company Krohne Messtechnik.
+Fürstenberg was born the daughter of Ghislaine Elsbeth Cecile Rademacher-Dubbick and her husband Peer Griesel.
+Her maternal family owns the measuring technology company Krohne Messtechnik (a German SME, or Mittelstand, which is recognized as a "hidden champion").

-Zu Fürstenberg studied communications and economics at the University of Munich, also economics in London and Paris, graduating with a master's degree from the ESCP Business School.
+Fürstenberg studied communications and economics at LMU Munich.
+She studied economics at the ESCP Business School in Paris, graduating with a master's degree from the ESCP Business School.
 She completed a doctorate in business administration with a focus in entrepreneurship and art during the Renaissance at the Free University of Berlin.